anantshri/script-collection/README.md

 ### Python

-char_to_num.py -> gives you a single number representing the string via converting alphabets to digits and subming up digits till a single digit is identified.
+char_to_num.py -> gives you a single number representing the string via converting alphabets to digits and summing up digits till a single digit is identified.

 custom_enc_decoder -> custom encoder / decoder, add your own words swaps and encode / decode at will.